Should you eat bananas for urinary tract infections? The bitter truth!

 If you eat one to two bananas every day, it will certainly not hurt you.

 However, excessive consumption of bananas may damage your health and exacerbate the symptoms of bladder irritation or UTI.

 Diet alone can never beat urinary tract infections!

 That's why bananas and other foods will not help you if you have an acute infection.

 If you have urinary tract infection, you should follow these guidelines:

-- Drink plenty of fluids (mainly urological tea or other drinks recommended by your doctor).
+- Drink plenty of fluids (mainly urological tea, water, cranberry juice, lemon juice or other drinks recommended by your doctor).

 - Eat healthy unprocessed foods and plenty of fruits and vegetables.

 - Do not eat more than 2 bananas a day.